-CME or CPE credit is available for many of the College's¬† Continuing Education offerings.
+CME or CPE credit is available for many of the College's¬†Continuing Education activities.
 Receipt of credit requires Registration.
-Certificates of completion for each offering are available following satisfactory completion of a post-event test specific to each offering.
+CE Certificates are available after the learner scores 75% or better on the activity post-event test.
 CPE data is uploaded into the CPE Monitor.

 Additional information may be obtained via CE@ACCP1.org